ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

 any errors (even machine-precision errors) will eventually build up enough to lead to a different realization of the flow.
-The question we must ask: **what are metrics for comparing results of turbulent flows?** Perhaps one should look at time-average fluxes or tubulent spectra etc.
+The question we must ask: **what are metrics for comparing results of turbulent flows?** Perhaps one should look at time-average fluxes or turbulent spectra etc.

 Results: 10% noise at coupling boundaries